About

 The industry context of a word matters.
 When the shared element of two marks is a concept or phrase that is already pervasively used in the product category, the TTAB will give that shared meaning less weight.
 "Thank you" in the chocolate category is a good example.
 If you are trying to protect a mark, this cuts against you.
 If you are the newcomer, this can work in your favor.

-The doctrine of foreign equivalents is real and enforced.
+The doctrine of foreign equivalents applies even when both marks are foreign.
 If your mark is a foreign word, the USPTO will look at what it means in English.
 A mark that seems distinctive in its original language may not survive that translation.
-This is especially relevant if the translated meaning describes your product, or if it shares meaning with an existing registration.
+The doctrine holds even when the other mark is also in a foreign language and needs to be translated into English.

 Examining attorney approval is not the final word.
 The applicant in this case noted that the examining attorney had approved the application after searching the database and finding no conflicts.
 The Board pointedly noted that it is not bound by examining attorney findings, because that is exactly why the opposition process exists.
 Clearance from the USPTO office action stage is a milestone, not a finish line.

-If you are building a brand and have questions about how the likelihood of confusion analysis applies to your mark, Five Dogs Law offers a free consultation.
+If you are building a brand and have questions about how the likelihood of confusion analysis applies to your mark, contact Five Dogs Law for a free consultation.